Add content here.

 Weighing less than 25kg per kilometer, the 6mm aerial cable is self-supporting up to 68 meters, which means operators can use existing poles without the need for surveys, planning and remedial civil works.

-In addition to tough but lightweight aerial cables, PPC has further expanded its FTTx range to include drop ducts and aerial connectivity solutions.
+In addition to tough but lightweight aerial cables, PPC has further expanded its FTTx range to include aerial connectivity solutions.

 To learn more, visit our product pages via the links below.